Tiny-Earth/DemoSite/site/src/design.md

         What from our list resonates with your own experiences?
 What other commitments does this bring to mind that are relevant to, inspire, or inform how you carry out your own teaching?
 Commitment to:

-        - Our students as individuals, whole persons, and fellow humans
+        - Support our students as individuals, whole persons, and scientists
-        - Increasing diversity in STEM
-        - Increasing equity in STEM education
+        - Increase diversity and equity in STEM and education
-        - The purposes of education
-        - Advancing discovery and the purposes of science
+        - Advance discovery
+        - Create opportunities for students to engage in scientific thinking and practices
-        - Inclusive learning environments
+        - Build inclusive learning environments
-        - Growth mindset
-        - Our college programs
+        - Foster growth mindsets
-        - Creating and iterating quality curriculum
+        - Generate and iterate quality curriculum
-        - Achieving our learning objectives
+        - Set relevant learning objectives and assess fairly
-        - Yhe hallmarks of a CURE
-        - Our careers
-        - Wellbeing in work and life
-        - Our personal and professional identities
-        - Our values, beliefs, and principles
+        - Uphold our identities, values, beliefs, and principles
         - Special commitments in concerning times: various commitments that arose from specific needs and conversations at a specific moment in time, e.g., COVID-19 pandemic, rise of authoritarianism, social unrest, wars at home and abroad, Title IX cases, and advancements in artificial intelligence

 ### Step 5.
 Incorporate equity and access.